sjagata/knowledgeCorner/HTML5/HTML5.md

 ### What is application cache in HTML5?
 HTML5 introduces application cache, which means that a web application is cached, and accessible without an internet connection.

+There are three sections of a Manifest file:
+1. **CACHE MANIFEST** - Files listed here are cached after they are downloaded for the first time.
+2. **NETWORK** - Files listed here require a connection to the server, and are never cached.
+3. **FALLBACK** - Files listed here specify fallback pages if a page is inaccessible.

 Application cache gives an application three advantages: